panzerdp/dmitripavlutin.com/content/posts/011-declare-function/index.md

   console.log(ok()); // => 'true ok'
 })();
 ```
-Because the function is a regular object, it is fine to assign it to a variable depending on a condition.
-Invoking `ok()` works fine and does not throw any errors.
+Because the function is a regular object, assign it to a variable depending on the condition.
+Invoking `ok()` works fine, without errors.

 ## 2. Function expression

-**A function expression** is determined by a `function` keyword, followed by an optional function name, a list of parameters in a pair of parenthesis `(para1, ..., paramN)` and a pair of curly braces `{ ... }` that delimits the body code.
+> **A function expression** is determined by a `function` keyword, followed by an optional function name, a list of parameters in a pair of parenthesis `(para1, ..., paramN)` and a pair of curly braces `{ ... }` that delimits the body code.

-Some samples of the function expression usage:
+Some samples of the function expression:

 ```javascript
 const count = function(array) { // Function expression